 - Remote working

-- Pscyhology of expeditions and solo
+- Pscyhology of expeditions and soloing

 - Embracing failure and dealing with setbacks and crashes – physical and emotional